gravitational/teleport/docs/4.2/features/ssh_pam.md

-Please note that most Linux distributions come with a number of PAM services in `/etc/pam.d` and Teleport will try to use `sshd` by default, which will be removed if you uninstall `openssh-server` package.
+Please note that most Linux distributions come with a number of PAM services in `/etc/pam.d` and Teleport will try to use `sshd` by default, which will be removed if you uninstall the `openssh-server` package.
 We recommend creating your own PAM service file like `/etc/pam.d/teleport` and specifying it as `service_name` above.